dangwal-coding/chatapp/backend/README.md

 # AppChat Backend (Node + MongoDB + JWT)

-This is a minimal SERN-style backend that implements the PHP ajax endpoints with Express, MongoDB (Mongoose) and JWT authentication.
+This is a minimal backend implementing chat + auth using Express, MongoDB (Mongoose) and JWT authentication.
+Profile images are stored on Cloudinary.

-Quick start
+## Quick start

-1. Copy `.env.example` to `.env` and set `MONGO_URI` and `JWT_SECRET`.
+1. Create a `.env` file (see below for required vars).
 2. Install deps and start:

 ```powershell